BEST MEAT THERMOMETERS

 Digital thermometers work a bit different, usually using one of two kinds of probes; thermistors and thermocouples.

-Thermistors are cheaper and less sophisticated than thermocouples, and are usually only accurate to within a few degrees of final temperature.
+Thermistors probes are cheaper and less sophisticated than thermocouple probes, and are usually only accurate to within a few degrees of final temperature.
 They’re also a bit slower than thermocouple probes.
 They work by sending a current through a wire in the probe, where a resistor resides, and measures the changes in resistance as they relate to the rising temperature inside the meat.

-Thermistors are not always a good choice for thinner cuts of meat, as they take longer to register a final temperature reading than other kinds of thermometer.
-Those seconds can matter when you’re cooking a very thin and unforgiving meat, such as fish or thin chicken filets.
+Thermistor probes are not always a good choice for thinner cuts of meat, as they take longer to register a final temperature reading than other kinds of thermometer.
+Those seconds can matter when you’re cooking a very thin and unforgiving foods, such as fish or thin chicken filets.
 Where they excel, however, is when left inside a turkey or large roast in the oven, where the temperature is likely more stable throughout the entire piece of meat.

 The coil method they use is not nearly as accurate as more advanced digital thermometers, and the thermometers are usually built to poor quality standards.
 As a result, these kinds of bi-metal dial thermometers unreliable and prone to very inaccurate temperature readings, often off by up to 50 degrees!
 They’re also quite slow, taking 30 seconds to a minute to read the final temperature.